This recipe for the Best Paleo Bread slices well with great texture and flavor. Use it to make sandwiches or toast it for breakfast!

 Here are the most common paleo flours I use, along with a little bit of information about each one:

-Almond Flour and Almond Meal: Almond flour is made from blanched almonds that are ground up.
-Blanched almonds are just almonds that are peeled, so the resulting flour is a light creamy color.
-On the other hand, almond meal is made from unblanched almonds that are ground up.
+Almond Flour and Almond Meal: Almond flour is made from blanched ground almonds.
+Blanched almonds are just almonds with the skins removed, so the resulting flour is a light creamy color.
+On the other hand, almond meal is made from unblanched ground almonds.
 As a result, almond meal is darker in color with brown flecks throughout.

 Arrowroot Starch: You may also see arrowroot starch labeled as arrowroot flour or arrowroot powder.
 It’s made from tubers traditionally from a plant called Maranta arundinacea, but commercially it’s often found as a mixture of various starches, including starch from the cassava root.
 Similar to tapioca starch, arrowroot starch is used in paleo baking to improve the texture of baked goods, lightening them up a bit, and help with browning.